jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 the UKs National Cyber Security Centre (NCSC) Research Advisory Panel, among others.
-We have also had members appointed to the Science Advisory Council for the United Kingdoms Home Office.From a Commercial Research perspective, 2021 saw us deliver thousands of person\-days of paid research for clients.
+We have also had members appointed to the Science Advisory Council for the United Kingdoms Home Office.
+From a Commercial Research perspective, 2021 saw us deliver thousands of person\-days of paid research for clients.
 Besides our Public Reports, that research is not covered in this Annual Research Report, aside from its mention here.
 Those engagements included horizon scanning on future technologies and their impacts for our clients, and research of various defensive techniques to help our clients in their risk reduction endeavours.
 We were also part of a winning research consortium for UKRI funding (11\.6m) on the topic of the Quantum Data Centre of the Future.
-Over the next 3 years we will provide security advice and guidance to the project as it sets out to define a blueprint for future secure Quantum Data Centres.NCC Group researchers Ross Bradley, Eva Esteban Molina, Philip Marsden, \& Mark Tedman came in First Place at the global 5G Cyber Security Hack competition this summer, hosted by by the Finnish Transport and
+Over the next 3 years we will provide security advice and guidance to the project as it sets out to define a blueprint for future secure Quantum Data Centres.
+NCC Group researchers Ross Bradley, Eva Esteban Molina, Philip Marsden, \& Mark Tedman came in First Place at the global 5G Cyber Security Hack competition this summer, hosted by by the Finnish Transport and